peteward44/npm-shrinkwrap-mirror/README.md

 # npm-shrinkwrap-mirror

+# Deprecated

+JamieMason/shrinkpack does a much better job than this project.
+Keeping this here for prosperity

 # Purpose

 To allow application authors to create their own http caches of npm modules that they depend on - thus protecting themselves against unscrupulous 3rd party authors unpublishing